tholden/dynareOBC/README.md

          requested number of IRF periods, then that value will be used instead.
 This also controls the number of periods of uncertainty over which we integrate.
     * Omega=FLOAT (default: 2)
-         The tightness of the constraint on the shadow shocks.
-If this is large, solutions with shadow shocks close to zero will be returned when there are multiple solutions.
+         The tightness of the constraint on the news shocks.
+If this is large, solutions with news shocks close to zero will be returned when there are multiple solutions.
     * MILPSolver=STRING (default: automatically selected based on the detected solvers) dynareOBC uses YALMIP internally for solving a mixed integer linear programming problem.
 This option sets YALMIP's solver.
 To find out what solvers are available to you, run "dynareOBC TestSolvers", and examine the list displayed by
          YALMIP.
+    * NoPositiveShortcut
+         By default, dynareOBC skips solving the bounds problem when the constraint is not violated.
+This is harmless when M is a semi-monotone or P matrix, but otherwise it may result in the solution procedure missing times when the model should have jumped to the bound.
+This option forces dynareOBC to solve the bounds problem in all cases.
     * IgnoreBoundFailures
          Makes dynareOBC atttempt to continue even after it has failed to solve the bounds problem due to e.g. infeasability.
          This will severely compromise accuracy.